 For the Company, the definition of contract boundaries determines what premiums and associated cash flows should be included in the calculation of the BEL.
 Any premiums and associated cash flows that lie beyond the contract boundary are excluded from the calculation of the Technical Provisions.
-For the International Retirement Saving Plan or IRSP business, the contract boundary occurs immediately, since the product charges are fully reviewable, and hence no new premiums are included in the calculation of the BEL.
+For the IRSP, the contract boundary occurs immediately, since the product charges are fully reviewable, and hence no new premiums are included in the calculation of the BEL.